Skip to content

 The reorder process pulls the same products and quantities from a past order into a new cart, which you can then adjust before submitting.

-• Go to the Orders tab in the Sales page.manage order 46
+1. Go to the Orders page in the Sales page.

-• Click Repeat order in the three-dot menu at the bottom of the confirmation page.manage order 47
+3. Click the three-dot menu at the bottom of the page and select Repeat Order.

-• You'll be taken to a new order page pre-filled with the same products, pricing, and customer details.
-Adjust the details as needed — update quantities, pricing, or add and remove products before submitting.
+4. A new order page opens, pre-filled with the same products, pricing, and customer details, adjust quantities, pricing, or products as needed.